Debating and the 4 essential skills for thriving graduates

 It’s where we learn so much about the world and how it works – from algebraic equations to coastal erosion – with the goal of propelling ourselves into a successful (and hopefully rewarding) career.

-But with so much uncertainty – and with startlingly high youth unemployment rates as a result of the pandemic – it’s important to take a greater interest in other aspects of school life to help set you apart and improve the skills that matter.
+But with so much uncertainty – and with stubbornly high youth unemployment rates even more than a year out of the pandemic – it’s important to take a greater interest in other aspects of school life to help set you apart and improve the skills that matter.
 This is especially true given the recent uptake of Generative AI, such as Chat-GPT.

 Debating is one such co-curriculum that helps build the skills and resilience that students need to thrive!